Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 10 turns
 An energizing spark of electricity crackles across your fingers.
 One creature within 1 *(1.5m)* of you must succeed on a CON Save or take 4d6 lighting damage and be [Stunned](conditions.md#stunned) until the end of its next turn.
 A creature that succeeds on this Save instead gains 4d6 Temporary Hit Points that last for up to 10 minutes.
 While it has any of these Temporary Hit Points, the creature’s melee attacks deal an additional 2d6 Lightning damage.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, the damage and Temporary Hit Points increase by 1d6 for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, the damage and Temporary Hit Points increase by 1d6 for each slot level above 2.
 - **Classes**: Artificer
 *(Source: CS)*